What is SAP BusinessObjects Cloud?

 Need More Information?

 I hope you found this initial overview helpful, and in future posts I hope to compare and contrast this tool with BPC, as well as dive deeper in to specific areas of BusinessObjects Cloud, including the Digital Boardroom, building stories, loading data and many other features of BusinessObjects Cloud.
-For more information on BusinessObjects Cloud, watch our on-demand webinar on the tool, or contact itelligence today.
+For more information on BusinessObjects Cloud, watch our on-demand recording on the tool, or contact itelligence today.